 He guest-starred in an episode of 12 O’Clock High in 1965, appearing with series regulars Paul Burke, Chris Robinson, Frank Overton, and fellow guest stars Andrew Prine, Bruce Dern, Peter Mark Richman, and Susan Seaforth Hayes.
 Below, Burt Reynolds and company in “The Jones Boys” episode of 12 O’Clock High.

-More movie and television series work followed.
-Burt Reynolds was married to Rowan & Martin's Laugh-In's "Sock it to" me girl, English actress Judy Carne from 1963-1965.
-Before she died in 2015, Judy Carne shared details of her bisexuality, and in her autobiography Laughing on the Outside, Crying on the Inside (1985), claimed Burt Reynolds hit her.
+Burt Reynolds married Rowan & Martin’s Laugh-In‘s “Sock it to” me girl, English actress Judy Carne in 1963.
+They divorced in 1965.
+Before she died in 2015, Carne shared details of her bisexuality, and in her autobiography Laughing on the Outside, Crying on the Inside (1985), claimed Reynolds hit her.

-After Gunsmoke, Burt Reynolds starred as Lt.
+After Gunsmoke, Burt starred as Lt.
 John Hawk in the TV series Hawk (1966).
-Although the Hawk series was short-lived, several notable guest-stars appeared on the series during it's short run, including Martin Sheen, Robert Duvall, Kim Hunter, Bert Convy, James Best, Louise Sorel, and many others.
+Although the Hawk series was short-lived, several notable guest-stars appeared on the series with him during it’s short run, including Martin Sheen, Robert Duvall, Kim Hunter, Bert Convy, James Best, Louise Sorel, and many others.